How to Make Strong Kava

-Well, luckily,, lactone is about 10% of the total Kava material.
-So, what might make sense is to extract that into 90% water and 10% oil.
-Kava will extracts into water, just not as effectively as fats or oils.
+Well, luckily, lactone is about 10% of the total Kava material.
+So, what might make sense is to extract that into a mix of 90% water and 10% of whole milk, or something like 50% water and 50% of almond or soy milk.
+Either will help the extraction process out.
+Kava will extract into water, just not as effectively as into fats or oils.
 The problem is that oil and fats do not play well together.
-So the fatty liquid we choose must blend well with water.
+So the fat-containing liquid we choose should blend well with water.
 This blending effect is known as emulsifying.
 If we try to mix olive oil with water, they will quickly want to separate.
 But, if we mix milk with water it is a different story.
 This is because the facts in the milk are already emulsified.
-And it’s these kinds of liquids that make for very efficient and potent extractors for your Kava power.

 Next, many may have heard of additives during a Kava extraction.
 The most common additives is soy lecithin.
 Soy lecithin is a fatty material perfect for extracting lactones out of Kava.
 Soy lecithin also blends well with water, and not much is necessary to make an extraction stronger.
 It also has a very neutral flavor to it, and is not noticeable at all when blended into a Kava drink.
 This has been a choice for as long as I can remember, and it works well if you’re looking for an initial “punch” to be as strong as possible.